abcwcm/Notaras_MolPsy/README.md

 Subsequent analyses were performed in R following the recommendations of Amezquita et al. [Ref: https://www.biorxiv.org/content/10.1101/590562v1] (https://osca.bioconductor.org/) using numerous functions provided in the R packages scater and scran [Refs: https://dx.doi.org/10.12688/f1000research.9501.2, https://dx.doi.org/10.12688/f1000research.9501.2].

+For details of the filtering and processing, see `code_processing.md`.
+In brief, the following steps were taken:
 Based on the calculation of outliers, we subsequently removed cells with fewer than 317 genes and more than 8% mitochondrial reads.
 Genes that were expressed in fewer than 5 cells were removed as well.
 We then processed and integrated the different samples using Seurat version 3.1 following the recommendations from the Satija Lab's vignette (https://satijalab.org/seurat/v3.1/integration.html).